Flying-Rat/GodotEOS/README.md

 # GodotEOS
 **Epic Online Services (EOS) Integration for Godot Engine**

-A comprehensive GDExtension plugin that brings Epic Games Online Services to Godot Engine, enabling developers to integrate achievements, leaderboards, cloud saves, authentication, and more into their games.
+A comprehensive GDExtension plugin that brings Epic Games Online Services to Godot Engine, enabling developers to integrate achievements, leaderboards, authentication, friends, and more into their games.

 ## 🚀 Features